 In a world plagued by the coronavirus, Muslims are paying the utmost importance to “serving the people” after worshiping God this Ramazan.
 In the United States, Canada, the United Kingdom, Australia, France, and African countries around the world Muslims have decided to help the poor without discrimination.

-In Singapore, too, Muslims have raised funds to help the poor.
+Also in Singapore, too, Muslims have raised funds to help the poor.
 In Singapore, Rabia Hamid, along with other women, started the process of providing free food ten years ago.
 Now it is there in front of the world in the form of a powerful system.
 Marali Ply, a Member of Parliament for the area, distributed Ramazan vouchers and congratulated everyone on Ramazan.
 Muslims in other countries, including Australia, New Zealand and Turkey, have also increased aid in groups.